M-1 motorway (Pakistan): History

 M-1 motorway westbound towards Peshawar.

-Work on M-1 was started during Nawaz Sharif's tenure in 1997, and the contract was awarded to Turkish company Bayindar.
+Work on M-1 was started during Nawaz Sharif's tenure in 1997, and the contract was initially awarded to Turkish company Bayindir.
+The preliminary and detailed design was done primarily by the Pakistani consultant group ECIL by this time.
 However, the work stopped after his government was dismissed by Army Chief Pervez Musharraf in October 1999.
 Progress remained very slow and not much work was done between 1999 and 2003.

-Work restarted in 2003 after the contract was re-awarded to a consortium PMC-JV during President Pervez Musharraf's tenure.
+Work restarted in 2003 after the contract was re-awarded to a consortium PMC-JV (which concluded of a joint venture of domestic firms including SKB, ZKB, NLC and FWO) which had built and completed the M-1 during President Pervez Musharraf's tenure.
+The consultancy and design work was re-awarded to a joint venture named PMC (Pakistan Motorway Consultants) comprising ECIL, A.A Associates and Engineering Associates (EA) - all three of them being based in Pakistan.
 A plan was made to connect the existing M-2 motorway with the Torkham border.
 In 2004, the Senate body was briefed on a plan to connect Gwadar Port with the existing motorway infrastructure.
 Hence, it highlighted importance of M-1 motorway in this context.

 It was completed at a cost of Rs.
 13 billion, and was inaugurated by President Pervez Musharraf on 30 October 2007.

 New Toll Plaza

 In 2016, the old toll plaza in Srinagar Highway was demolished with a new toll plaza made.
 This toll plaza was still relatively small.
 But soon, another new, bigger toll plaza was made for M-1.
 The old toll plaza in Srinagar Highway was demolished due to high traffic and volume.